-PROBAST distinguishes between candidate predictors and predictors included in the final model.(32) Candidate predictors are those predictors considered to be potentially predictive of the outcome, i.e. all those evaluated in the study whether or not included in the final multivariable model.
+PROBAST distinguishes between candidate predictors and predictors included in the final model.(32) Candidate predictors are those variables considered to be potentially predictive of the outcome, i.e. all those evaluated in the study whether or not included in the final multivariable model.

-PROBAST primarily addresses prediction models for binary outcomes, where the outcome is expressed as presence or absence, and time-to-event outcomes such as 5-year disease-free survival, as these are the most common types of predicted outcomes in medicine.
-However, PROBAST can also be used to assess models predicting non-binary outcomes such as continuous scores, for example pain scores or cholesterol levels, or categorical outcomes such as the Glasgow Coma or Rankin Scale.
-Almost all PROBAST signalling questions apply equally to the assessment of studies on developing or validating of prediction models for continuous and categorical outcomes, except signalling questions addressing number of outcome events per predictor, and certain model performance measures, which are not relevant to continuous (e.g. c-statistic) and categorical outcomes.
+PROBAST primarily addresses prediction models for binary and time-to-event outcomes, as these are the most common in medicine.
+However, PROBAST can also be used to assess models predicting non-binary outcomes such as continuous scores, for example pain scores or cholesterol levels, or categorical outcomes such as the Glasgow Coma scale.
+Almost all PROBAST signalling questions apply equally to the assessment of prediction models for continuous and categorical outcomes, except signalling questions addressing number of outcome events per predictor, and certain model performance measures (e.g. c-statistic), which are not relevant to continuous outcomes.

-Prediction models usually involve regression modelling techniques such as logistic regression or time-to-event (survival) models.
+Prediction models usually involve regression modelling techniques such as logistic regression or survival models.
 Prediction models may also be developed or validated using non-regression techniques such as neural networks, random forests or support vector machines.
-The main differences between studies using regression and non-regression modelling include the methods of data analysis; non-regression development models can often have greater risks of overfitting when data are sparse and the potential lack of transparency can affect the applicability and usability of the models.(33)
+As the use of routine big data increases, additional modelling techniques are becoming more common, such as machine and artificial learning fields.
+The main differences between studies using regression and other types of prediction modelling include the methods of data analysis; non-regression development models can often have greater risks of overfitting when data are sparse, and the potential lack of transparency can affect the applicability and usability of the models.(33) Below we provide guidance how PROBAST can be adapted to address other types of outcomes and modelling techniques.

 Types of review question

-PROBAST can be used to assess different types of systematic review questions and more than one question can be addressed in a single review.
-Box 3 gives examples of potential review questions for both prognostic and diagnostic prediction models, for which PROBAST is applicable(17).
+PROBAST can be used to assess different types of systematic review questions.
+For some review questions it is relevant to include all models including both development and validation, but for other questions only validation models would be relevant.
+Box 3 gives examples of potential review questions for both prognostic and diagnostic prediction models where PROBAST is applicable.
+Table 2 provides explicit guidance for framing a focused review question, which helps to better assess the risk of bias in and the applicability of the primary studies.
+(17)

-If, for example, the aim is to review the performance of all existing models to predict the risk of any type of cardiovascular or neurological events in patients with type 2 diabetes mellitus, all model development and validation studies in type 2 diabetes mellitus patients should be included.
-If, in contrast, a review aims to estimate the average performance of a single specific prediction model, for example, the Framingham risk score, then the external validation studies of that prediction model need to be reviewed.(20)

-The CHARMS checklist provides explicit guidance on how to frame a focused and explicit systematic review question(s) for prediction models (see also Table 4).(19) A focused review question enables researchers to develop a tailored search strategy, to define the inclusion and exclusion criteria, and to define the data extraction list; it is also useful for the assessment of risk of bias and essential for highlighting concerns for applicability of primary studies included in the review.Types of prediction model studies
+(20)(19)Types of prediction model studies

-PROBAST is designed for assessing studies on multivariable models that are to be used to make predictions in individuals, i.e. individualised predictions (Box 1).
-Such studies might include:
+PROBAST addresses studies on multivariable models that are to be used to make predictions in individuals, i.e. individualised predictions (Box 1), including studies on:

-the development of one or more new prediction models
+development of new prediction models

-the development and validation of the same prediction model(s)
+development and validation of the same prediction model(s)

-the validation of one or more existing models
+validation existing prediction models

-the development of a new prediction model compared with the validation of existing prediction models
+development of new compared with validation of existing prediction models

-the updating, adjusting or extension (i.e. adding one or more new predictors) of existing prediction models
+updating (e.g. adjusting model coefficients) or extension (e.g. adding new predictors) of existing prediction models

-the combination of any of the above.
+combinations of the above.